stefanmhsg/bold-server/src/main/java/org/maze/README.md

 # Maze Game Engine Package

-This package (`org.bold.maze`) contains the game engine logic for the maze navigation system in the BOLD server.
+This package (`org.maze`) contains the game engine logic for the maze navigation system in the BOLD server.
 It has been extracted from the linked data dereferencing resource to provide a clean separation of concerns between REST API handling and game rules.

 ## Architecture